Creating a place for enterprise

 These are the goals we want to set for now, although we know that there will be others that appear over the next two decades that we don’t yet know about.
-The goals we set are illustrated on the left and in setting these we know we can face these challenges head on.

 - We want to make it much better for the pedestrian and cyclist, especially in the town centre.
 This means shifting the balance of priority given to movement across the town from the private car to walking and cycling and greater use of rail and bus.

 - We recognise the rapid changes in working patterns and working practice.
 We want to create new, flexible workspace environments built around buzzy, active places, both in and around

 the town centre and out on the edge of town.

 - We want to plan for future sustainable growth that utilises development opportunities on a mix of sites, including land in and on the edge of the town centre, as well as development on land located on the periphery of town.

 - We want to build strong physical and virtual networks connecting education, healthcare, business start-ups, new industries and sports provision across the town to improve mobility and to form new alliances.
 The importance of well-being in Shrewsbury is key.

 - We want to open up the housing market in the town through increasing choice and improving affordability.
 This means increasing town centre living and introducing different housing models and tenures.

 - We are very proud of our education establishments.
 We want to retain more of our best young talent in the town and attract new talent from outside.
 We want to support innovation and startups in exciting new places.